<< Go Back up to Region ‘Los Angeles: Downtown’

 How do I visit the Palace Theatre?

-As of May 2017 The Palace does not offer theatre tours however several groups and events often take place at the theatre:
+The Palace Theatre does not offer theatre tours however several groups and events often take place at the theatre:

 The Los Angeles Conservancy’s Last Remaining Seats program generally uses the theatre as a venue for screening classic films in June each year.
 Pre-screening theatre tours are often available but very limited in numbers and fill-up quickly.
 Check out the Last Remaining Seats website Link opens in new window for schedule and more information.

 Cinespia occasionally hold movie screenings at the Palace Theatre, particularly during the winter months.
 Check the Cinespia website Link opens in new window for upcoming events and more info.
-Other promoters who sometimes run events at the theatre are Spaceland Presents Link opens in new window and the Secret Movie Club Link opens in new window.
+Also check out Live Nation’s event page Link opens in new window for the Palace Theatre.

 Further Reading